derong97/ReadME/server/README.md

 ## Start Flask Server with React Frontend

 ### Download prerequisites

 Note: skip this section if you already have all the prerequisites

-1. Download/ update python3 `sudo apt install python3`
+1. Install python3 `sudo apt install python3`
 2. Download [node.js](https://nodejs.org/en/download/)
-3. Install yarn by running `sudo apt update` and `sudo apt install yarn` If you face an error installing yarn in Ubuntu, head to https://classic.yarnpkg.com/en/docs/install/#debian-stable and follow the instructions there
-4. Install Babel by running `yarn add @babel/plugin-transform-react-jsx`
+3. Install MySQL client with `sudo apt-get install python3.6-dev libmysqlclient-dev`

 ### Download packages to your virtual environment

-5. Install and create an isolated python environment: `python3 -m venv venv`
+4. Install and create an isolated python environment: `python3 -m venv venv`
-6. Activate your virtual environment: `source venv/bin/activate`.
+5. Activate your virtual environment: `source venv/bin/activate`.
 Make sure your virtual environment is activated before proceeding onto the next steps.
-7. Install all packages: `pip install -r requirements.txt`
+6. Install all packages: `pip install -r requirements.txt`
-8. Install MySQL client with `sudo apt-get install python3.6-dev libmysqlclient-dev` and `pip3 install mysqlclient`

 ### Building React App

-6. Navigate to the React app directory: `cd frontend`
+7. Navigate to the React app directory: `cd frontend`
-7. Install the packages from npm: `npm install`
+8. Install the packages from npm: `npm install`
-8. Build the app to the Flask template using `npm run build` to build the latest version of your app
+9. Build the app to the Flask template using `npm run build` to build the latest version of your app

 ### Start Flask Server

 8. Navigate to the server directory: `cd server`
 9. Start the Server: `./run` or `python3 app.py`

-## Set up MongoDB
+## Set up MongoDB (locally)

 1. Depending on your OS, install the appropriate MongoDB Community Edition from https://docs.mongodb.com/manual/administration/install-community/
    - Note that MongoDB does not support the Windows Subsystem for Linux (WSL).